New Revenue Recognition Standard is Fast Approaching

 The core revenue recognition principle is that revenue should be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In more basic terms, this means that Architects, Engineers, and Contractors will continue to recognize revenue based on effort incurred, for the most part.

-The application of the following five steps guides the recognition of revenue pursuant to the core principle.
+The following five steps guide revenue recognition pursuant to the core principle.
 Particular attention should be paid to Steps 3 and 5, which is where most firms will see an impact.

 - Identify the contract with a customer;